Su Wen-chi

-Su Wen-Chi (Chinese: 蘇文琪; pinyin: Sū Wén Qí; born 1977) is a Taiwanese performance artist and choreographer who integrates technology into the fields of dance, new media art, and performance.
+Su Wen-chi (蘇文琪 (Sū Wénqí); born 1977) is a Taiwanese performance artist and choreographer who integrates technology into the fields of dance, new media art, and performance.
 Her works explore the boundaries of human perception and the relationship between the body and digital environments.
 Rather than focusing on human-centric perspectives, she probes into the realms of civilization and human nature.
 Her works aim to encourage individuals to engage deeply with various facets and intricate details of existence.

 Career

-Su Wen-Chi was born in 1977 and developed a passion for dance from a young age.
+Su Wen-chi was born in 1977 and developed a passion for dance from a young age.
 She pursued her undergraduate studies at Fu Jen Catholic University, majoring in French in the Department of Foreign Languages.
 Following her passion for the arts, she furthered her education at Taipei National University of the Arts, where she earned a master's degree in New Media Arts.

 Su returned to dance during her junior year of university.
 After graduation, she joined Halo Dance Company and was a dancer with Taiwan's Halo Dance Ensemble from 1998 to 2001.
 In 2002, she relocated to Belgium to join Kobalt Works, which altered her dance language and style.

-In 2005, Su established her dance studio, YiLab,to explore the intersection of dance and new media arts.
+In 2005, Su established her dance studio, YiLab, to explore the intersection of dance and new media arts.
 She also joined the European Organization for Nuclear Research (CERN), where she was involved in their arts program.

 Works

-Su Wen-Chi attempts to rethink the possibilities of performing arts from the perspective of new media by combining the concepts and forms of new media and performing arts, focusing on the controversy and reflection of contemporary art in the face of the impact of digital technology.
+Su Wen-chi attempts to rethink the possibilities of performing arts from the perspective of new media by combining the concepts and forms of new media and performing arts, focusing on the controversy and reflection of contemporary art in the face of the impact of digital technology.
 Loop Me, ReMove Me, and W.A.V.E 微幅 are the works in which she explores the role of "medium" as a mediator that influences human perception by interacting with the human body.

 Starting from Loop Me, she initiated contemplation on the evolving relationship between the body and technology in her works, integrating a substantial amount of technological and new media elements into her series.
 In addition, Loop Me presented the impact of science and technology on human existence and a distinctive perspective between the human body and body imagery.

 In ReMove Me, a subsequent work of Loop Me, Su posed a fundamental question: Can the human body return to its most primal state?
 In this context, the "primal state of the body" signified the attempt to imagine how the human body can break free from the influence of new media and perceive itself in the most direct and unmediated way.
 ReMove Me continued to look for the relationship between body and image in contemporary society and life, showing how sensory experience degenerated and disappeared with the progress of civilization and technology.